mccloskeybr/neural_network/README.md

 Dependencies:
 * Built using bazel.
 * Model checkpoints are stored in protobuf format.
-* Uses the absl and googletest libraries.
+* Uses the absl, googletest, and google benchmark libraries.